olavhegg/MTRBN/README.md

 - npm
 - Microsoft Azure AD tenant with appropriate permissions
 - App registration in Azure AD with the following permissions:
-  - User.ReadWrite.All
+  - User.ReadWrite.All (for account management)
-  - Group.ReadWrite.All
+  - Group.ReadWrite.All (for group membership management)
-  - Directory.ReadWrite.All
+  - Directory.ReadWrite.All (for tenant-wide operations)
-  - DeviceManagementServiceConfig.ReadWrite.All
+  - DeviceManagementServiceConfig.ReadWrite.All (for Intune operations)
-  - DeviceManagementConfiguration.ReadWrite.All
+  - DeviceManagementConfiguration.ReadWrite.All (for Intune operations)
-  - DeviceManagementManagedDevices.ReadWrite.All
+  - DeviceManagementManagedDevices.ReadWrite.All (for Intune operations)

 ## Setup